kyxap/google.challenge/README.md

 And BTW I'm QA Automation Engineer and not a strictly developer so my solution may look not as good as it could be.

+Added jUnit test to help test your code and gradle.build file to simple configuration in your IDE.

 ### **Information which may help:**
 * Each level has N level tasks (e.g. Level 1 - 1 task, Level 2 - 2 tasks, etc.)
 * You have 72 hours to submit your Answer or request a new one